serde-rs/serde-rs.github.io/src/enum-number.md

                     fn visit_u64<E>(&mut self, value: u64) -> Result<$name, E>
                         where E: ::serde::de::Error,
                     {
+                        // Rust does not come with a simple way of converting a
-                        match value {
+                        // number to an enum, so use a big `match`. match value {
                             $( $value => Ok($name::$variant), )*
                             _ => Err(E::invalid_value(